esl/MongooseIM/doc/modules/service_domain_db.md

   name associated with another host type.
   Only host types provided during init are allowed!
 Domain names must be valid!
   Implemented in `mongoose_domain_api:insert_domain(Domain, HostType)`.
-- Remove - This function must be idempotent. this function removes existing domain/host\_type pairs.
+- Remove - This function must be idempotent. this function deletes existing domain/host\_type pairs.
-  It must be impossible to remove domain/host\_type pairs specified on init of the component!
+  It must be impossible to delete domain/host\_type pairs specified on init of the component!
-  Implemented in `mongoose_domain_api:remove_domain(Domain)`.
+  Implemented in `mongoose_domain_api:delete_domain(Domain)`.
 - Get host type by domain.
   Implemented in `mongoose_domain_api:get_host_type(Domain).`.
 - Get all domains configured for the host\_type.